fenekku/commandeer/README.md

 **option `identifier`, `type`, `long name`, `short name`**

-It declares a variable named `identifier` of type `type` initialized with the value of the corresponding command line option converted to type `type` if it is present.
-Otherwise `identifier` is initialized to its default type value.
+`option` declares a variable named `identifier` of type `type` initialized with the value of the corresponding command line option `--long name` or `-short name` converted to type `type` if it is present.
+The `--` and `-` are added by commandeer for your convenience.
+If the option is not present, `identifier` is initialized to its default type value.

 The command line option syntax follows Nim's one i.e., `--times=3`, `--times:3`, `-t=3`, `-t:3` are all valid.